5 tips to get the Perfect Moss Garden

-Mosses will normally grow in damp places, but others grow in a humid climate.
-This is why forests and mountainous areas have moss in plenty.
+Mosses will typically grow in damp places, but others grow in humid climates.
+That is why forests and mountainous areas have moss in plenty.
 Moss requires a little bit of light to grow.

-Too much sunlight is not good for its growth and areas that are too dark are not suitable for its growth.
+Too much sunlight is not suitable for its growth, and areas that are too dark are not suitable for its growth.
 If you have a partially shady area like under a tree, this is a perfect place to grow moss.

 The soil should be slightly acidic with a pH of 6.0-6.5.
 Under these conditions, moss will endure dry conditions better than grass, for instance.
 During droughts, the moss stops growing but will continue to grow when water comes.